Jinwen-XU/ProjLib/README.md

 # ProjLib Toolkit

-The bundle is dated 2022/03/17
+The bundle is dated 2022/03/19

 ## **Important note**

 The whole project is being rewritten with `expl3`.
-The new modules are basically finished but are not yet documented.
-They have the names with prefix "projlib-", and they are in many ways better and more powerful than their predecessors.
-The most important thing to be noticed is that these new modules are not compatible with the old ones, and thus they cannot appear simultaneously in the same document, which, unfortunately, means that (for now) they cannot be used in classes like `lebhart`, `beaulivre` (these are the classes with which the author produced the old documentations), etc.
+The new modules are basically finished but are **not yet documented**.
+They have filenames with the prefix "projlib-", and they are in many ways better and more powerful than their predecessors.

 The new modules are:
 - projlib-author